 day.
-On the moving day, staff need to know what your wishes are if the person's condition worsens.
-Make sure to discuss the following care options with family members before moving day so that you can answer questions about future care:
+On the moving day, staff need to know what your wishes are if the resident's condition worsens.
+Make sure to discuss the following care options with family members so that on moving day you can answer all of the home's questions about future care: